robertostling/eflomal/README.md

 them jointly, while nearly as accurate (assuming `en-sv.small` is much smaller than `en-sv`).

+There is an option `--reverse-priors` to `eflomal-makepriors`, which generates priors in the opposite alignment direction.
+This is so that you can run `eflomal-align` once on a large dataset, and generate priors for both alignment directions using the files generated.
+This is only used in the special case that you want to align a small dataset in two directions, where each direction is initialized with priors derived from the same direction.
+This does not make sense if you use priors derived from symmetrized data.

 ## Output data format

 The alignment output contains the same number of lines as the input files,